 Now that I’m a mom, a healthy mom at that, we have salads all the time, and that includes tuna salads.
 I have made tuna salad many ways that my son and my husband will eat, which makes me very happy because these salads are healthy.

 I’m a huge fan of Wild Planet Albacore Wild Tuna.
 Its ingredients are 100% pure tuna – nothing else.
 For disclosure reasons, I am a Wild Planet Ambassador.
 Nonetheless, when shopping for tuna, read the ingredients to see for yourself why Wild Planet is the best choice for your tuna salads.
 Also, read up on their story about how they catch their foods by pole & line – it’s worth the read.
 AND, you may find a few awesome albacore wild tuna salad recipes of their own.

 Ways to Make Tuna Salad from Canned Tuna

-No matter the season, cold, hot, warm or cool, tuna is one food that’s good any time of the year.
+No matter the season, cold, hot, warm, or cool, tuna is one food that’s good at any time of the year.
 So make it often and in different ways so your family won’t get bored with the same old tuna fish sandwich!